dimitri/pgloader/pgloader.1.md

 	section are executed once the load is done.
 That's the right time to create indexes and constraints, or re-enable triggers.

+## LOAD FIXED COLS

+This command instructs pgloader to load data from a text file containing columns arranged in a *fixed size* manner.
+Here's an example:

+    LOAD FIXED
+         FROM inline (a 0 10, b 10 8, c 18 8, d 26 17)
+         INTO postgresql:///pgloader?fixed
+              (
+                 a, b,
+                 c time using (time-with-no-separator c),
+                 d
+              )

+         WITH truncate

+          SET client_encoding to 'latin1',
+              work_mem to '14MB',
+              standard_conforming_strings to 'on'

+    BEFORE LOAD DO
+         $$ drop table if exists fixed; $$,
+         $$ create table fixed (
+             a integer,
+             b date,
+             c time,
+             d text
+            );
+         $$;

+     01234567892008052011431250firstline
+     01234562008052115182300left blank-padded
+     12345678902008052208231560another line

+The `fixed` format command accepts the following clauses and options:

+  - *FROM*

+    Filename where to load the data from.
+Accepts an *ENCODING* option.
+Use the `--list-encodings` option to know which encoding names are supported.

+	The filename may be enclosed by single quotes, and could be one of the following special values:

+	  - *inline*

+        The data is found after the end of the parsed commands.
+Any number of empty lines between the end of the commands and the beginning of the data is accepted.

+	  - *stdin*

+	    Reads the data from the standard input stream.

+	The *FROM* option also supports an optional comma separated list of *field* names describing what is expected in the `FIXED` data file.

+	Each field name is composed of the field name followed with specific reader options for that field.
+Supported per-field reader options are the following, where only *start* and *length* are required.

+      - *start*

+	    Position in the line where to start reading that field's value.
+Can be entered with decimal digits or `0x` then hexadecimal digits.

+      - *length*

+	    How many bytes to read from the *start* position to read that field's value.
+Same format as *start*.

+	  - *terminated by*

+		See the description of *field terminated by* below.

+		The processing of this option is not currently implemented.

+	  - *date format*

+	    When the field is expected of the date type, then this option allows to specify the date format used in the file.

+		The processing of this option is not currently implemented.

+      - *null if*

+	    This option takes an argument which is either the keyword *blanks* or a double-quoted string.

+		When *blanks* is used and the field value that is read contains only space characters, then it's automatically converted to an SQL `NULL` value.

+		When a double-quoted string is used and that string is read as the field value, then the field value is automatically converted to an SQL `NULL` value.

+  - *INTO*

+	The PostgreSQL connection URI must contains the name of the target table where to load the data into.
+That table must have already been created in PostgreSQL, and the name might be schema qualified.

+	Then *INTO* option also supports an optional comma separated list of target columns, which are either the name of an input *field* or the whitespace separated list of the target column name, its PostgreSQL data type and a *USING* expression.

+	The *USING* expression can be any valid Common Lisp form and will be read with the current package set to `pgloader.transforms`, so that you can use functions defined in that package, such as functions loaded dynamically with the `--load` command line parameter.

+    Each *USING* expression is compiled at runtime to native code, and will be called in a context such as:

+	    (destructuring-bind (field-name-1 field-name-2 ...)
+		    row
+		  (list column-name-1
+		        column-name-2
+				(expression column-name-1 column-name-2)))

+    This feature allows pgloader to load any number of fields in a CSV file into a possibly different number of columns in the database, using custom code for that projection.

+  - *WITH*

+    When loading from a `CSV` file, the following options are supported:

+	  - *truncate*

+		When this option is listed, pgloader issues a `TRUNCATE` command against the PostgreSQL target table before reading the data file.

+	  - *skip header*

+	    Takes a numeric value as argument.
+Instruct pgloader to skip that many lines at the beginning of the input file.

+  - *SET*

+	This clause allows to specify session parameters to be set for all the sessions opened by pgloader.
+It expects a list of parameter name, the equal sign, then the single-quoted value as a comma separated list.

+ 	The names and values of the parameters are not validated by pgloader, they are given as-is to PostgreSQL.

+  - *BEFORE LOAD DO*

+	 You can run SQL queries against the database before loading the data from the `CSV` file.
+Most common SQL queries are `CREATE TABLE IF NOT EXISTS` so that the data can be loaded.

+	 Each command must be *dollar-quoted*: it must begin and end with a double dollar sign, `$$`.
+Dollar-quoted queries are then comma separated.
+No extra punctuation is expected after the last SQL query.

+  - *AFTER LOAD DO*

+	Same format as *BEFORE LOAD DO*, the dollar-quoted queries found in that section are executed once the load is done.
+That's the right time to create indexes and constraints, or re-enable triggers.

 ## LOAD DBF

 This command instructs pgloader to load data from a `DBF` file.
 Here's an